 The CEHD Senate and the Racial and Social Justice committee stand united against exclusionary, prejudicial and discriminatory language and behavior.
 Consistent with our university’s mission, we aim to ensure everybody—including our most marginalized and vulnerable youth—has access to higher education in a welcoming and inclusive environment.
 Our charge, as educators, is clear in fulfilling the mission of the college: we protect and promote equitable access and success for all students, especially those who have been historically marginalized because of education level, national origin, socioeconomic status, gender, age, sexual orientation, disability or racial, ethnic, linguistic, or cultural background.
 In order to achieve this mission, we firmly support a college environment that is open and inclusive, as well as one that protects the rights of those who may experience threats to their educational access.
 We, as a college, will work to prevent harassment, hate, and acts of violence that inhibit education and undermine our democracy.

-CSP Counseling Psychology Doctoral Candidate, Tangela Roberts visited the White House on two occasions this year!
-She was an invited guest for the White House Pride Celebration (pictured with President Obama) in June and attended the White House Community Briefing on Bisexual Concerns in September.
+CSP Counseling Psychology Doctoral Candidate Tangela Roberts visited the White House on two occasions last year.
+She was an invited guest for the White House Pride Celebration (pictured with President Obama) in June 2016 and attended the White House Community Briefing on Bisexual Concerns in September.
 Read More